 Sample of references

-In the following, note punctuation, capitalization, the use of square brackets (and the remarks in parentheses).
+In the following, note punctuation, capitalization, the use of [square brackets] and the (remarks in parentheses).
 There is always a period at the very end of a bibliographic entry (but never at other places, except in abbreviations).
 Brackets are used to enclose supplementary data.
 Those parts which should be italicized – titles of books, names of journals, etc. – should be underlined in red on the hard-copies.
-In the case of non-English publications both the original and the translated titles should be given (cf., Dissymmetrist, 1990).
+In the case of non-English publications both the original and the translated titles should be given (cf., Dissymmetrist, 1991).

 Dissymmetrist, S.Z.
-(1989a) Chapter, article, symposium paper, or abstract title, [Abstract (if applicable)], In: Editorologist, A.B. and Editorologist, C.D., eds., Book, Special Issue, Proceedings, or Abstract Volume Title, [Special Issue (or) Symposium organized by the Dissymmetry Society, University of Symmetry, San Symmetrino, Calif., December 11-22, 1971 (those data which are not available from the title, if applicable)], Vol. 2, City: Publisher, 19-20 (for special issues the data of the journal).
+(2016) Chapter, article, symposium paper, or abstract title, [Abstract (if applicable)], In: Editorologist, A.B. and Editorologist, C.D., eds., Book, Special Issue, Proceedings, or Abstract Volume Title, [Special Issue (or) Symposium organized by the Dissymmetry Society, University of Symmetry, San Symmetrino, Calif., December 11-22, 2014 (those data which are not available from the title, if applicable)], Vol. 2, City: Publisher, 19-20 (for special issues the data of the journal); https://doi.org/10.xxx…yy.

 [Symmetrist, W.M.]
-(1989) Review of Title of the Reviewed Work, by S.Z.
-Dissymmetrist, etc. (if the review has an additional title, then it should appear first; if the authorship of a work is not revealed in the publication, but known from other sources, the name should be enclosed in brackets).
+(2002) Review of Title of the Reviewed Work, by S.Z.
+Dissymmetrist, etc. (if the review has an additional title, then it should appear first; if the authorship of a work is not revealed in the publication, but known from other sources, the name should be enclosed in brackets); https://doi.org/10.xxx…yy.

 In the case of lists of publications, or bibliographies submitted to /Symmetro-graphy/, the same convention should be used.
 The items may be annotated, beginning in a new paragraph.
 The annotation, a maximum of five lines, should emphasize those symmetry-related aspects and conclusions of the work which are not obvious from the title.
 For books, the list of (important) reviews, can also be added.